 Mark your calendars for March 4th, 2026 and get those smiles ready.
 Say cheese!

-24 days ago, Odyssey Elementary
+2 months ago, Odyssey Elementary

 Colorful poster that reads “Class Pictures – March 4th 2026” in large white letters on a blue background.
 Below the text is a cartoon illustration of a group of elementary school students and a teacher sitting and standing on benches in front of a school building.
 A photographer kneels to the side holding a camera, with a speech bubble that says “Say Cheese!”